 Jude Bellingham is an English midfielder who plays for Bundesliga club Borussia Dortmund as well as the England national team.

-The 17-year old already has his number retired at boyhood club Birmingham, as well as being called up to the England Euro 2020 squad.
+The youngster already has his number retired at boyhood club Birmingham, as well as being called up to the England Euro 2020 and World Cup 2022 squads.

 Childhood dreams at Birmingham

 Born in 2003, Bellingham joined Birmingham in 2010 as a part of the under-8's development.
 By the time he was 14 he was making impact in the under-18 squad before making his debut for the under-23s, aged 15.

 In the 2019/20 season, Bellingham became the youngest player to play for Birmingham, aged 16 years and 38 days.

 He made his debut for the club in an EFL Cup match against Portsmouth in August, before making his league debut 19 days later against Swansea City.

 The midfielder scored his first goal for the club on his home debut, netting the winner in a 2-1 win over Stoke City.

 Already a crucial member of the Birmingham City he was named November's EFL Young Player of the Month.